Container Use works with any coding agent that supports the Model Context Protocol (MCP).

 }

-Save agent instructions to your project root:
+Add Agent Rules: Save agent instructions to your project root:

 mkdir -p ./.amazonq/rules && curl https://raw.githubusercontent.com/dagger/container-use/main/rules/agent.md > .amazonq/rules/container-use.md

-Trust Only Container Use Tools (Optional)
+Trust Only Container Use Tools (Optional):

-q chat --trust-tools=container_use___environment_checkpoint,container_use___environment_file_delete,container_use___environment_file_list,container_use___environment_file_read,container_use___environment_file_write,container_use___environment_open,container_use___environment_run_cmd,container_use___environment_update
+q chat --trust-tools=container_use___environment_add_service,container_use___environment_checkpoint,container_use___environment_config,container_use___environment_create,container_use___environment_file_delete,container_use___environment_file_edit,container_use___environment_file_list,container_use___environment_file_read,container_use___environment_file_write,container_use___environment_open,container_use___environment_run_cmd,container_use___environment_update_metadata

 Video Tutorial